yclas/documentation/seo-classifieds-website.md

 Second: remember that Yclas lets you have a blog, an FAQ section and a forum section, so you can also use those to your advantage to create content that is designed for your targeted users and filled with relevant keywords.

-Finally, when creating content don't forget to add a meta description manually with the html editor.
-Although Google can take one automatically but when you assign your meta description you can increase the number of clicks on that article and it's a good chance to add more keywords ;)

 Remember that [Yclas](http://yclas.com) doesn't do all the work for you but it gives you a good push on the right track but make sure you keep on link building, creating content, maintaining good language on the site and no link or keyword cluttering.

 I would like it if you shared **your experience** with doing SEO for classifieds website with us!
 Post it in the **comment section** below and let us know what helped/didn't help you.